 Throughout her training as a veterinary student, Dr. Swartz worked in clinics in Oregon and Alaska, including the OSU Sheep Barn and other private lambing operations.
 In addition, she has volunteered on the Iditarod and participated in as well as vetted Endurance Rides and Ride and Ties.
 She settled in the Rogue Valley after a year dedicated to primarily equine practice in Santa Fe, New Mexico.
 In 2014, she relocated to the Southern Willamette Valley and currently serves the greater Eugene-Springfield areas.
 Dr. Swartz has practiced in a mixed animal, mobile capacity since 1988.

-Recognizing that conventional medicine was not a cure-all, Dr Swartz began exploring alternative care.
-Homeopathy was especially appealing to her because it offered less drug and needle intervention as well as a chance to return to health rather than temporary relief of symptoms.
-1997 was the beginning of her formal training in homeopathy, when she enrolled in Dr Richard Pitcairn’s Basic Homeopathy Professional Course.
-She earned Academy of Veterinary Homeopathy certification in 2007, has been a board member since 2009, and in 2013-2014, she served as President of the organization.
-She now serves as the AVH liaison to the American Holistic Veterinary Medical Association.
+Recognizing that conventional medicine is not a cure-all, Dr. Swartz began exploring alternative care.
+Homeopathy is especially appealing to her because it offers less drug and needle intervention as well as the chance of a return to health rather than temporary relief of symptoms.
+Her formal training in homeopathy began in 1997 with Dr. Richard Pitcairn’s Homeopathy Professional Course.
+She earned Academy of Veterinary Homeopathy (AVH) certification in 2007.
+She has served on the AVH Board since 2009 (past President, current Secretary).

-Practice theory: Dr Swartz’s practice goal is to provide compassionate, nonjudgemental medical care choices for pets and livestock.
+Practice theory: Dr. Swartz’s practice goal is to provide compassionate, nonjudgemental medical care choices for pets and livestock.
 By offering targeted nutritional therapies, herbs, and classical homeopathy, yet including the conventional medical option, we see that many individuals reduce their veterinary visits by improving overall health and resistance to illness.
-This practice is based on the premise that every situation is unique and therefore, no one protocol works for every situation.
+This practice is based on the premise that every situation is unique, and therefore, no one protocol works for every situation.